 The programme leader will be responsible for ensuring the smooth running of the overall programme, ensuring students are given correct and clear information, arranging academic progression of students, and troubleshooting any arising issues.
 Programme leaders will also be responsible for Annual Monitoring Reports (AMRs).
-Module leaders will organise the teaching during the residential for their modules, and provide direct feedback and information regarding the content of the modules.
+Module leaders will organise the teaching during the campus teaching days and mandatory remote sessions for their modules, and provide direct feedback and information regarding the content of the modules.
 Module leaders will also be responsible for marking academic work and returning this to students following University guidelines.
 Students will always be given the opportunity to raise any issues and feedback with their module leaders, personal tutors, or the programme lead.

 Student evaluation forms will be used to collect and respond to student feedback.
-Student voice forums will also be arranged during residential events or days on campus to facilitate open and supportive communication between students and the programme team.
+Student voice forums will also be arranged during days on campus or remotely, using MS Teams for example, to facilitate open and supportive communication between students and the programme team.
 During the first few weeks of study, each cohort will be encouraged to select student representatives who will also act as a channel of communication between the students and the programme team.
-Student representatives will encourage fellow students to communicate with them via their student email accounts, or to approach them during residential events to provide feedback on their experiences.
+Student representatives will encourage fellow students to communicate with them via their student email accounts, or to approach them during campus days to provide feedback on their experiences.